 CME Symposium Information

-This activity is supported by educational funding provided by Amgen.
+This activity is supported by an educational grant from Jazz Pharmaceuticals, Inc.

 After completing this activity, the participant should be better able to:

 - Recognize that cardiometabolic risk factors are common in patients with narcolepsy

 - Describe the pathophysiological connections between narcolepsy and increased cardiometabolic risk